-But just buying a new iPhone is only ever part of your upgrade journey, and kitting your new device out with accessories is a big part that we often forget about.
-This has become even more important now that Apple no longer includes a power adaptor or EarPods.
-Citing environmental concerns, Apple now only includes a USB-C to Lightning cable in the box with your iPhone, and instead encourages you to reuse old power adaptors and headphones.
+But buying a new iPhone is just part of your upgrade journey, and kitting your new device out with accessories is a big part that we often forget about.
+This has become even more important now that Apple no longer includes a power adapter or earbuds.
+Citing environmental concerns, Apple now only includes a USB-C to Lightning cable in the box with your iPhone, and instead encourages you to reuse old power adapters and headphones.

-But that doesn’t really help if you’re upgrading from an old iPhone with a headphone jack, or simply don’t own a USB-C enabled power adaptor.
+But that doesn’t really help if you’re upgrading from an old iPhone with a headphone jack, or you don’t own a USB-C-enabled power adapter.
 Sure, you can reuse an older Lightning charger, but you won’t get to experience the new iPhone’s fast charging.
-Similarly, if you don’t have Bluetooth or Lightning headphones, you’re suddenly in need of a new way to listen to music in private.
+Similarly, if you don’t have Bluetooth or Lightning headphones, you’re suddenly in need of a new way to listen to music or watch videos in private.

-That’s why we’ve put this guide together.
-Here are some great (and cheap) accessories that you might need for your amazing new iPhone 12.
+So, we put this guide together directing you to some great (and cheap) accessories that you might need for your new iPhone 12.

-Unless you plan on charging your iPhone from a MacBook’s USB-C port, the first thing you’re going to need is a USB-C power adaptor.
-The change to USB-C ports on power adaptors may seem odd when USB-A is still so common, but it’s worth getting on this bandwagon now.
+Unless you plan on charging your iPhone from a MacBook’s USB-C port, the first thing you’re going to need is a USB-C power adapter.
+The change to USB-C ports on power adapters may seem odd when USB-A is still so common, but it’s worth getting on this bandwagon now.
 USB-C is the next generation of USB-C port, and even if the iPhone still uses a Lightning port on the device itself, USB-C has plenty of advantages.
-The major one is charging speed though, and by grabbing a USB-C power adaptor, you’ll supercharge your speeds.
+The major one is charging speed though, and by grabbing a USB-C power adapter, you’ll supercharge your speeds.

-There are plenty of USB-C power adaptors out there, but many are expensive.
+There are plenty of USB-C power adapters out there, but many are expensive.
 One that isn’t a big investment is Anker’s Nano charger.

 Anker’s Nano is small, but don’t let its size put you off.
 It packs a potential 20W of charging power, meaning it’s up to the task of matching the iPhone 12 Pro’s maximum 18W charging rate, and the diminutive size means it’s easy to take with you.
 It only has a single USB-C port, but if you’re looking for something with more ports, check out Anker’s larger options.